Skip to content

 The Occupational Safety and Health Act (OSHA) ensures safe working conditions for employees.
 OSHA requires employers to follow workplace safety regulations and provide a safe environment for workers.

-An employee is eligible for workers’ compensation benefits, which are managed through payroll if he is injured at work.
-Payroll teams must ensure that deductions for workers’ compensation insurance are processed correctly.
+An employee injured at work is eligible for workers' compensation benefits, which are managed through payroll.
+Payroll teams must confirm that deductions for workers' compensation insurance are processed correctly.
 For example, a construction company must provide proper safety equipment to workers.
-If an employee gets injured due to unsafe conditions, the company must cover medical expenses and lost wages through workers’ compensation.
+If an employee gets injured due to unsafe conditions, the company must cover medical expenses and lost wages through workers' compensation.

 9. Garnishment Laws (wage garnishments)